elisiariocouto/jsonschema-markdown/README.md

   Use '-' as FILENAME to read from stdin.

 Options:
+  -t, --title TEXT          Do not use the title from the schema, use this
+                            title instead.
-  --footer / --no-footer    Add a footer with the time the markdown was
+  --footer / --no-footer    Add a footer with a link to the project.
-                            generated and a link to the project.  [default: footer]
+                            [default: footer]
   --resolve / --no-resolve  [Experimental] Resolve $ref pointers.  [default:
                             no-resolve]
   --debug / --no-debug      Enable debug output.  [default: no-debug]